-(2) Turn On Respiratory Rate in Watch Privacy
+(2) Turn On Track Sleep & Respiratory Rate in Watch app

 This needs to be enabled for the Apple Watch that you sleep with.
 Open your Watch app on your iPhone, its a side view Watch icon that looks like this:

-With WatchOS 8 Apple have updated the sleep mode which is much easier than the previous 'do not disturb' options.
-It is a now a very simple process to put your Watch into sleep mode.
-Here are the steps to enable sleep mode when you go to bed:
+With WatchOS 8 and above Apple have updated the Sleep Focus mode which is much easier than the previous 'do not disturb' options.
+It is a now a very simple process to put your Watch into Sleep Focus mode.
+Here are the steps to enable:

 Swipe up on your Apple Watch to open the Control Centre

 You will see an option called "Sleep" with a bed icon next to it.
-Tap this to activate sleep mode and your sleeping respiration rate will be captured automatically (see below image)
+Tap this to activate Sleep Focus mode and your sleeping respiration rate will be captured automatically (see below image).

 To confirm you are in Sleep Mode, you will notice the Control Centre Focus icon changes to a bed icon, you will also see the same bed icon at the top your screen when you go back to your Watch complication screen.
 This will stop your Watch annoying you during the night.
 See below for more information managing the Focus sleep settings in your iPhone.